Contributing

 GitHub Repository

-View on GitHub →Report a Bug
+View on GitHub →Development Branch

 Found an issue?
 Open a GitHub issue with a clear description of the problem.